Barytonsax/ha-formlabs/README.md

 - Form 3L

 > ℹ️ Some API structures differ between models
-> (e.g. Form 4 single cartridge vs Form 3/3L multiple cartridges).
+> (for example Form 4 single cartridge vs Form 3/3L multiple cartridges).
 > These differences are handled transparently by the integration.

 ---